PREM-404/PREM-404/README.md

 - 👋 Hi, I’m @PREM-404
 - 👀 I’m interested in Data Science and specifically Machine Learning
-- 🌱 I’m currently learning Python for Data Science and Machine Learning
+- 🌱 I’m currently working as Django Developer since a year
 - 💞️ I’m looking to collaborate Python Web as well as Desktop Development Projects
 - 📫 For inquiries and any suggestions please mail me at : ktamangprem@gmail.com